rtokun/ci_cd_lecture_2/main.md

 #### Generate base64 string from release.keystore file

-1. Open terminal in the folder where the keystore located at.
+1. Open the terminal in the folder where the Keystore is located at.
-2. Run `base64 < your keystore file name >`.
+2. Run `base64 < your Keystore file name >`.
-3. Copy created string from terminal.
+3. Copy the created string from the terminal.

 #### Add keystore string to Github secrets (same as we did for the passwords and alias)

 1. Go to your `Github repository -> Settings -> Secrets`.
-2. Create new secret and give it name `ENCODED_KEYSTORE`.
+2. Create a new secret and give it the name `ENCODED_KEYSTORE`.
-3. Paste previously copied string as secret value and save the secret.
+3. Paste the previously copied string as a secret value and save the secret.

 #### Modify `workflow_1.yaml` file